adamhl8/adamhl.dev/src/content/blog/Largest number in NPM package.md

 Obviously npm has some kind of API, so it shouldn't be too hard to get a list of all...
 [3,639,812 packages](https://www.npmjs.com/#:~:text=Packages-,3%2C639%2C812,-Downloads%20%C2%B7%20Last).
 Oh.
 That's a lot of packages.
 Well, considering npm had 374 _billion_ package downloads in the past _month_, I'm sure they wouldn't mind me making a few million HTTP requests.

-Doing a quick search search for "npm api" leads me to a readme in the [npm/registry repo](https://github.com/npm/registry/blob/main/docs/REGISTRY-API.md) on GitHub.
+Doing a quick search for "npm api" leads me to a readme in the [npm/registry repo](https://github.com/npm/registry/blob/main/docs/REGISTRY-API.md) on GitHub.
 There's a `/-/all` endpoint listed in the table of contents which seems promising.
-That section doesn't actually exist in the readme but maybe it still works?
+That section doesn't actually exist in the readme, but maybe it still works?

 ```sh
 $ curl 'https://registry.npmjs.org/-/all'
 {"code":"ResourceNotFound","message":"/-/all does not exist"}
 ```

 Whelp, maybe npm packages have an ID and I can just start at 1 and count up?
 It looks like packages have an `_id` field... never mind, the `_id` field is the package _name_.
-Okay let's try to find something else.
+Okay, let's try to find something else.

 A little more digging brings me to this [GitHub discussion](https://github.com/orgs/community/discussions/152515) about the npm replication API.
-So npm replicates package info in CouchDB at `https://replicate.npmjs.com`, and conveniently they support the [`_all_docs` endpoint](https://docs.couchdb.org/en/stable/api/database/bulk-api.html#db-all-docs).
+So npm replicates package info in CouchDB at `https://replicate.npmjs.com`, and conveniently, they support the [`_all_docs` endpoint](https://docs.couchdb.org/en/stable/api/database/bulk-api.html#db-all-docs).
 Let's give that a try:

 ```sh
 $ curl 'https://replicate.npmjs.com/registry/_all_docs'